 - Work with Law enforcement to create peace in the community

 - Assists with safe passages for youth and families within the community

 - Maintain triangle of protocol with LAPD, and GRYD Office

 - Participate in 24/7 incident response coverage in assigned GRYD zone.

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Minimum of 3 years of experience working with at-risk families/individuals or gang population
+- 3 years' experience working with At-risk families/individuals or gang population

 SKILLS AND ABILITIES:

-- Build a relationship people of all walks of life and with people of all ethnicity, genders, etc.
+- Build a relationship with all ethnicities, genders, etc.

 - LAVITA (Los Angeles Violence Intervention Training Academy) certification